KIDZ'NGRIEF, bon secours hampton roads

 The Tison Family

-“Nathan is able to tell me when he’s missing his brother, and he knows it’s okay to be sad.
-We remember and talk about Stephen, and Nathan knows it’s okay to cry,” Michelle shares.
+“Nathan is able to tell me when he’s missing his brother, and he knows it’s OK to be sad.
+We remember and talk about Stephen, and Nathan knows it’s OK to cry,” Michelle shares.
 “The program provides Nathan a safe and appropriate place to express his feelings.
 I have also enjoyed being a part of the loss of a child group.
 It’s helpful being with others that understand what you are going through.”

 Patti and Fred, longtime volunteers

-KIDZ‘NGRIEF is supported by the Bon Secours Hampton Roads foundation and other local private donations.
-The program is free-of-charge to all participants.
+KIDZ‘NGRIEF is supported by the Bon Secours Hampton Roads Foundation and other local private donations.
+The program is free of charge to all participants.
 Children may enroll in this program at any time.

 Learn more about our community commitment at Bon Secours and find out about our community programs near you.